gisslab/QE_Covid/README.md

 # QE_Covid: Quantitative Easing Effects on Secondary Auction Markets

-This project analyzes the effects of Federal Reserve Quantitative Easing (QE) policies on secondary mortgage auction markets during the COVID-19 period.
-The study examines how Fed MBS purchases impacted auction prices and bidding behavior in the mortgage-backed securities market.
+This exploratory project analyzes the effects of Federal Reserve Quantitative Easing (QE) policies on secondary mortgage auction markets during the COVID-19 period.
+The goal is to examine how Fed MBS purchases impacted auction prices and bidding behavior in the mortgage-backed securities market.

 ## Disclaimer